 Charities must comply with any relevant fundraising laws in the state or territory they raise funds in, not just where they operate.

-Can charities spend money on fundraising activity?
+Can charities spend money on a fundraising activity?

 Yes.
 It is legitimate for a charity to spend money to raise money (that is, incurring expenses while undertaking fundraising activities), as long as this is in line with its charitable purpose.
 Decisions about how a charity will raise and use funds are made by the charity’s governing body.